luisarizmendi/openshift-edge-demos/demos/ztp/README.md

 ![Architecture Diagram](doc/images/architecture-vm.png)

-* Using a physical device (including BMC):
+* Using a physical device:

 ![Architecture Diagram](doc/images/architecture-physical.png)

-More information about the architecture can be found in the [Preparation and Requirements Guide](doc/00-preparation.md).
+Using Physical devices has some implications, for more information about the architecture can be found in the [Preparation and Requirements Guide](doc/00-preparation.md).

 ## Preparation and Requirements